 While you’re still getting the hang of this parenthood thing, it can be difficult to know how much formula to prepare for a feeding.

-Prepare too little and you’ll be trying to get a bottle ready with one hand while you’re baby cries.
+Prepare too little and you’ll be trying to get a bottle ready with one hand while your baby cries.
 Prepare too much and you may have to throw out what you don’t use.

 We recommend making two to three ounces of formula each time you feed your little one at first.
 As your baby grows, they’ll eat less frequently and need more formula at each feeding.
 Increase the amount of formula you make over time so that your baby is full and content after a feeding.